 When signs and symptoms typically appear

 Hereditary hemochromatosis is present at birth.
-But, most people don't experience signs and symptoms until later in life — usually between the ages of 50 and 60 in men and after age 60 in women.
+But, most people don't experience signs and symptoms until later in life — usually after the age of 40 in men and after age 60 in women.
 Women are more likely to develop symptoms after menopause, when they no longer lose iron with menstruation and pregnancy.

 When to see a doctor